frob/frob.github.com/content/posts/2016-11-21-my-dilemma--what-technology-to-pursue.md

 ## Python

 Python is an old language that I was really turned off by when I first used it.
 It is a utility, most of what I would normally consider using python for I can more easily accomplish with a shell script.
-Python is all the things that Peal wasn't.
+Python is all the things that Perl wasn't.

 Python has a syntax that is clean and purposeful.
 Unlike C syntax derivatives, it uses whitespace that matters to organize the code.
 This self enforces a code style that I like.